 Injuries in elevator accidents can range in severity from minor to fatal.
 People can be hurt by door strikes when sliding doors are defective.
 They can suffer falls or injury to the ankles, knees, or lumbar or cervical spine when a defective pulley system causes the elevator to move too fast or land too hard.
 Passengers exiting an elevator stopped more than three feet from a landing can fall into the shaft.
 Some possible types of elevator injuries include:

 - Spinal cord damage

 Under South Carolina regulations, building owners need a permit and plans that meet certain specifications before a new elevator can be installed.
 Elevators must be inspected and tested before they are eligible for use.
 Property owners are responsible for regular inspection and maintenance of elevators to ensure they are safe for use by visitors.

-Who Is Liable for Elevator Accidents?
+Who Is Liable for Elevator Accidents in Charleston?

 When an elevator accident causes injury or death, the property owner may be held liable if the accident was caused by negligent maintenance.
 If a design or manufacturing defect caused the equipment to fail, a manufacturer may be liable.
 If the elevator was improperly installed or improperly inspected, the negligent installer or inspector may be responsible for resulting injuries.